reset, I don't know how to access the server. What is the

 - You forgot your system administrator account information

-- You changed your appliance to a different network and you
+- You changed your server to a different network and you

 cannot access it to configure it.